Attacks in 2 Texas cities leave 6 dead, 2 officers wounded; suspect in custody

 Salazar said the bodies had likely been moved and were found in a small room against a door.
 He described the scene as "pretty grisly."

-The suspect in Austin, who is in his thirties, had links to the house in San Antonio, Salazar told reporters, but the nature of those links was unclear.
+The suspect in Austin had links to the house in San Antonio, Salazar told reporters, but the nature of those links was unclear.
 Henderson said investigators concluded that all the incidents were connected after the last one happened.

 for more features.